Academixedu/Notesv2/Question3.md

 By examining the questions and answers provided, we can see how these concepts are not only theoretical but practically applied in the codebase, resulting in a robust and efficient application design.

 ---
+## Coding Questions

+1. **Write the entry point for a Spring Boot application.**
+   - Expected answer: Implement `MovieApiApplication.java` with the `@SpringBootApplication` annotation.

+2. **Create a JPA entity class for a `Movie` with fields like `title`, `description`, `director`, and `rating`.
+Include validation annotations.**
+   - Expected answer: Define the `Movie` entity with appropriate JPA annotations and validation constraints (e.g., `@NotBlank`, `@Min`, `@Max`).

+3. **Write a `MovieRepository` interface that extends `JpaRepository` for managing `Movie` entities.**
+   - Expected answer: Implement `MovieRepository` with methods for searching by title, genre, and rating.

+4. **Create a REST API endpoint to get a list of all movies.**
+   - Expected answer: Implement `getAllMovies()` method in `MovieController` with `@GetMapping`.

+5. **Write a REST API endpoint to search for movies by title.**
+   - Expected answer: Add a method in `MovieController` with `@GetMapping("/search")` and search logic by title.

+6. **Write a method to save a new movie in the database via POST request.**
+   - Expected answer: Implement `createMovie()` method in `MovieController` with `@PostMapping`.

+7. **Write a service method to update an existing movie’s details.**
+   - Expected answer: Implement `updateMovie()` in `MovieService` and call it from `MovieController`.

+8. **Write an API endpoint to delete a movie by its ID.**
+   - Expected answer: Implement `deleteMovie()` in `MovieController` with `@DeleteMapping`.

+9. **Implement a method to find all movies with a rating greater than or equal to a given value.**
+   - Expected answer: Write a query in `MovieRepository` with `@Query`.

+10. **Write a method in `MovieRepository` to fetch movies released between two dates.**
+    - Expected answer: Define a custom query using `@Query` and `@Param` annotations.

+11. **Create an exception handler for when a movie is not found.**
+    - Expected answer: Implement `ResourceNotFoundException` and throw it from service methods.

+12. **Write the configuration to connect to an in-memory H2 database.**
+    - Expected answer: Define properties in `application.properties` for H2 configuration.

+13. **Write code to enable CORS for all origins and HTTP methods in your API.**
+    - Expected answer: Implement `WebConfig` with `addCorsMappings()` method.

+14. **Add pagination support to the API to get movies page by page.**
+    - Expected answer: Modify `MovieRepository` to extend `PagingAndSortingRepository`.

+15. **Write a query to find movies by director name.**
+    - Expected answer: Add a query in `MovieRepository` to search by `director`.

+16. **Implement a method to search for movies by genre.**
+    - Expected answer: Write `findByGenre()` in `MovieRepository` and use it in `MovieService`.

+17. **Create a method in the service layer to fetch a movie by its ID.**
+    - Expected answer: Implement `getMovieById()` in `MovieService`.

+18. **Write a method to update only the rating of a movie.**
+    - Expected answer: Implement a partial update method in `MovieService`.

+19. **Add validation so that the rating must be between 0 and 10.**
+    - Expected answer: Use `@Min` and `@Max` annotations in the `Movie` entity for the rating field.

+20. **Modify the `Movie` entity to make the `releaseDate` mandatory.**
+    - Expected answer: Add `@NotNull` annotation to the `releaseDate` field.

+21. **Write code to automatically generate the `id` for each movie.**
+    - Expected answer: Use `@GeneratedValue(strategy = GenerationType.IDENTITY)` in `Movie`.

+22. **Implement a custom exception handler for invalid input.**
+    - Expected answer: Create a class annotated with `@ControllerAdvice` to handle validation errors.

+23. **Write a method to search for movies by title, ignoring case.**
+    - Expected answer: Implement `findByTitleContainingIgnoreCase()` in `MovieRepository`.

+24. **Add functionality to return only movies of a specific genre via query parameters.**
+    - Expected answer: Add query parameter handling in `MovieController`.

+25. **Write a method to filter movies based on rating via query parameters.**
+    - Expected answer: Modify `MovieController` to filter by rating.

+26. **Write code to log every request made to the `/api/movies` endpoint.**
+    - Expected answer: Use `@Before` in an Aspect or Spring Boot's logging functionality.

+27. **Implement a feature to soft delete movies (i.e., mark them as deleted without removing them from the database).**
+    - Expected answer: Add a `deleted` flag in the `Movie` entity and update `deleteMovie()` method.

+28. **Write a method to retrieve only non-deleted movies from the database.**
+    - Expected answer: Modify queries in `MovieRepository` to filter out deleted movies.

+29. **Write the properties to show SQL queries in the console.**
+    - Expected answer: Add `spring.jpa.show-sql=true` in `application.properties`.

+30. **Write a unit test for the `createMovie()` method.**
+    - Expected answer: Use JUnit and Mockito to write a test case for `createMovie()`.

+31. **Write a unit test for the `getAllMovies()` method.**
+    - Expected answer: Mock the repository and test the `getAllMovies()` method.

+32. **Write a REST API method to return the number of movies in the database.**
+    - Expected answer: Add an endpoint in `MovieController` to return the count of movies.

+33. **Implement internationalization for movie titles in the API.**
+    - Expected answer: Use Spring's message sources to return titles in different languages.

+34. **Write a method to update a movie’s genre without modifying other fields.**
+    - Expected answer: Create a partial update in `MovieService`.

+35. **Write code to handle invalid data in the `rating` field and return an appropriate error message.**
+    - Expected answer: Add validation and exception handling for `@Min` and `@Max`.

+36. **Write code to fetch a list of movies sorted by their release date.**
+    - Expected answer: Use `findAll(Sort.by("releaseDate"))` in `MovieRepository`.

+37. **Write a custom validation annotation to check if the movie title is unique.**
+    - Expected answer: Implement a custom `@UniqueTitle` validation annotation.

+38. **Write a method to find all movies directed by a specific director.**
+    - Expected answer: Add a method in `MovieRepository` and call it from `MovieService`.

+39. **Implement basic authentication for accessing the movie API.**
+    - Expected answer: Use Spring Security for implementing basic authentication.

+40. **Write a method to return a list of top-rated movies (rating > 8).**
+    - Expected answer: Implement a query in `MovieRepository` to fetch top-rated movies.

+41. **Write a search endpoint to filter movies by both title and genre.**
+    - Expected answer: Modify `MovieController` to accept both title and genre as query parameters.

+42. **Add Swagger documentation to the movie API.**
+    - Expected answer: Integrate Swagger for API documentation.

+43. **Write a method to find movies where the title starts with a given string.**
+    - Expected answer: Use a custom query in `MovieRepository`.

+44. **Write code to validate the release date so that it cannot be in the future.**
+    - Expected answer: Add a custom validator for the `releaseDate` field.

+45. **Create a custom exception for duplicate movie titles.**
+    - Expected answer: Throw a custom `DuplicateTitleException` in `createMovie()`.

+46. **Write a method to retrieve movies released in a specific year.**
+    - Expected answer: Use `findByReleaseDateBetween()` to filter movies by release year.

+47. **Implement a method to handle HTTP `400` errors globally.**
+    - Expected answer: Create a global exception handler with `@ControllerAdvice`.

+48. **Write a test to verify that the movie repository saves a movie correctly.**
+    - Expected answer: Write an integration test using H2 to test `save()` method.

+49. **Write code to validate that the movie description is not too short.**
+    - Expected answer: Use `@Size(min = 10)` annotation in the `Movie` entity.

+50. **Add logging in the service layer to log when movies are created, updated, or deleted.**
+    - Expected answer: Use SLF4J or Logback for logging in `MovieService`.

+These questions aim to assess students' coding skills and their ability to implement and work with various Spring Boot concepts.